Taiyuan: Economy

-Consistent with China's economic expansion throughout the 2010s, Taiyuan's economy has shown consistent growth in recent years.
-In 2018, Taiyuan's GDP was worth 388.450 billion Yuan, more than double what it was in 2010.
-Disposable income per capita was reported to be 31,031 Yuan in 2018, a 7.2% increase from 2017.
-In 2015, Taiyuan imported 4,085.130 million USD worth of goods, and exported 6,592.250 million USD worth.
-Taiyuan's primary, secondary, and tertiary industries were worth 3.9 billion yuan, 105.2 billion yuan, and 132.2 billion yuan respectively in 2007.
+Consistent with China's economic expansion throughout the 2010s, Taiyuan's economy has seen steady growth.
+In 2018, the city's GDP was worth 388.450 billion yuan, more than double what it was in 2010.
+Disposable income per capita was reported to be 31,031 yuan in 2018, a 7.2% increase from 2017.
+In 2015, Taiyuan imported 4,085.130 million USD worth of goods and exported the equivalent of 6,592.250 million USD.
+Taiyuan's primary, secondary, and tertiary industries were worth 3.9 billion yuan, 105.2 billion yuan, and 132.2 billion yuan, respectively, in 2007.
 Shanxi produces a quarter of China's coal, and Taiyuan is the location of the China Taiyuan Coal Transaction Center, which began trading in 2012.

 Transportation

-Taiyuan is one of the transportation hubs in North China, with highways linking neighboring provincial capitals, and airlines to most other major Chinese cities and some international cities.
+Taiyuan is a major transportation hub in northern China, with highways linking neighboring provincial capitals, and airlines to most other major Chinese cities and some international ones.